 The 24 May 2011 case represents a westerly type 2 event under HSLC conditions.
 SPC issued a slight risk convective outlook for the majority of the Northeast domain citing a shortwave ejecting eastward into the Ohio valley, a cold front advancing into New England, and diurnal boundary layer destabilization as factors that increased the severe weather threat across the region.
 Deep-layer shear between 30–40 kt provides a marginally supportive dynamic environment for upscale growth of convection ahead of the encroaching cold front acting as a potential triggering mechanism for convective initiation.
 Storms initiate along the frontal boundary, but never grow upscale or produce much severe weather aside from 2 hail reports in MD.

-Convection in the Missouri and Ohio valleys the day prior produced substantial cloud cover that were advected by the broad cyclonic upper-level flow towards the Northeast.
+Convection in the Missouri and Ohio valleys the day prior produced substantial cloud cover.
+The high RH air associated with the previous convection was advected by the broad cyclonic upper-level flow towards the Northeast.
 By 1200 UTC 24 May, clouds overspread a large portion of the Northeast ahead of the advancing cold front.
 In the presence of broad cyclonic flow, the clouds persisted and remained a significant feature across much of the Northeast at 1800 UTC.
-It is hypothesized the clouds inhibited diurnal heating and boundary layer destabilization, preventing the requisite instability to develop and support severe convection.
+It is hypothesized that the clouds inhibited diurnal heating and boundary layer destabilization, preventing the requisite instability to develop and support severe convection.

 Similar to the 4 July 2012 case, upstream convection likely played an important role in the evolution and the poor predictive skill of the event.
 In this case, residual clouds from earlier convection overspread the Northeast and prevented substantial boundary layer destabilization, which SPC cited as a contributing factor to the severe weather threat.
 It is hypothesized accurate prediction of the expansive cloud cover over the Northeast and its detrimental effect on CAPE generation would lead to improved forecast performance for this event.